 Fishing for more sales over the holidays?
 Well make sure to cast that line out far and wide!

 (OK, so I’m using a fishing metaphor, but it works here I swear!)
-New customers are out there, and they are shopping for their friend, sister, brother, mother, pet sitter, hair stylist, ex-boyfriend’s dog- you name it!
+New customers are out there and they are shopping for their friend, sibling, mother, pet sitter, hair stylist, ex-boyfriend’s dog- you name it!
 And guess what else?
-You might have the exact perfect gift they never knew they needed, you just need to let them know you’re there!
+You might have the perfect gift they didn’t even know they needed- you just need to let them know you’re there!
 Make it a point to use the kind of verbiage that isn’t just exclusive to your “in the know” customers and try reaching people through different platforms.
 You can also set up a small paid advertisement budget through Facebook ads or Instagram to can get you in front of new eyes by targeting specific audiences.

 Don’t forget about those familiar faces either!
-You know?
-The ones have already realized how awesome you are and have bought from you in the past.
+The ones that have already realized how awesome you are and have bought from you in the past.
 The holidays are the perfect time to remind them that you’re there if they need your product or services again.
-Reach into the archives to pull old email addresses or phone numbers of previous customers and wish them a happy holiday season and give them know what events you’ll be selling at and any new products.
+Reach into the archives to pull old email addresses or phone numbers of previous customers and wish them a happy holiday season and let them know what events you’ll be selling at and any new products you’re offering.
 You can choose to offer a returning customer discount code or a special freebie if they order again.

 Grab a calendar and start planning!

 Keep in mind any special dates for holidays or major shopping days like Black Friday, Small Business Saturday and Cyber Monday.
 (Grab an all-inclusive list here of popular shopping/holidays.)
 You want to be part of the buzz gearing up for these special dates that bring out the most shoppers during the holidays season.
 Schedule social media posts and send your email promotions in sync with these calendar milestones for the biggest turnaround.

 Don’t forget about staying on brand and being festive.